 These days people are increasingly becoming aware of mindfulness and its myriad benefits.
-You may have heard about it from a professor, a therapist, a doctor, or even from the media.
-From addiction recovery, mirage satisfaction, to physical and mental health mindfulness is pretty much being shown to be good for everything.
+You may have heard about it from a professor, a therapist, a doctor, or even from Fox News.
+From addiction recovery, marriage satisfaction, to physical and mental health, mindfulness is pretty much good for everything.
 However, what most people are not aware of is that you actually don’t need to meditate in order to become more mindful.

 Many meditation practices do strengthen mindfulness, which I will simply define as awareness of the present moment with curiosity and kindness.
 However, according to Dr. Ellen Langer, the renowned mindfulness expert, author, experimental social psychologist, and Psychology Professor at Harvard University, meditation is not necessary to cultivate mindfulness.
 Mindfulness is actually accessible to everyone right now no matter their religious affiliation, cultural background, belief system, or meditation experience.
 This may come as quite a surprise; nevertheless many of the neuroscience based mindfulness studies conducted over the last decade have corroborated Dr. Langer’s findings from as far back as the 1970’s.
 This is good news for anyone who may believe that mindfulness is out of reach because meditation feels daunting or mysterious and unapproachable.